 he allies ventured into the Southern Philippines on the continued manhunt for al Qaeda members and Osama bin Laden.

-The UNSC adopted Resolution 1390, enforcing tighter restrictions regarding bin Laden, al Qaeda and the Taliban.
-This was a call for all states to freeze funds, refuse the sale of arms and deny entry of all three parties.
+UNSC adopts Resolution 1390, which specifically targeted the operations of Bin Laden, Al Qaeda and the Taliban.
+In a bid to cripple the terrorist cells functionality, the resolution sought to freeze funds, refuse the sale of arms and deny entry of all three parties.

 Despite previous backlash from training non-allied state citizens, the US lodged a training and arming mission in Georgia for 18 months.

-UNSC adopted Resolution 1441.
-This was a call for Saddam Hussein to cease Nuclear developments in compliance with the Nuclear Proliferation act, allowing him a final opportunity to comply.
+Resolution 1441 called for Saddam Hussein to cease Nuclear developments in compliance with the Nuclear Proliferation Act, allowing him a final opportunity to comply.

-Colin Powell addressed the UNSC, declaring that President Hussein had been attempting to obtain key components in the construction of Nuclear Weapons.
+Colin Powell, Secretary of the State, addresses UNSC to declare that President Hussein has been attempting to obtain key components in order to build nuclear weapons.

 US Forces successfully captured Saddam Hussein in Iraq during Operation Red Dawn.